 Once studios sniff out a possible trend in Hollywood, they all seem to fast-track a movie of their own into theaters in order to capitalize on the success of the trendsetter.
 As we all know, both 21 Jump Street and 22 Jump Street were big successes both critically and financially for Columbia Pictures.
 As a result, we’re now in for a bunch of television shows rebooted as R-rated, raunchy comedy films with CHIPS hitting theaters as well as Baywatch due out in theaters this summer.

 This idea certainly played out well for 21 Jump Street as it blended elements of the original show with meta-humor and an overarching snarky attitude led by great chemistry between Jonah Hill and Channing Tatum.
 But does this template seem like a good fit for CHIPS?

 Yeah…CHIPS is even worse than I thought.

-As with any buddy cop movie, the success of the film largely depends on the chemistry between the two lead characters.
-I really like both Michael Pena and Dax Shepard, and they seem to be good buddies from the promotional material for the film, but their rapport is practically nonexistent in the film itself.
+As with any buddy cop movie, the success of the film depends on the chemistry between the two leads.
+I really like both Michael Pena and Dax Shepard, and they seem to be good buddies from the promotional material for the film.
+However, their rapport is practically nonexistent in the film itself.
 The writing doesn’t help them much (more on that in a second) but the lines of dialogue that, in a vacuum, could be considered funny, fall really flat with awkward timing and word usage.
 Michael Pena feels like he’s sleepwalking through this film while waiting to be another funny side character in a big, tent-pole film while Shepard looks like he didn’t even read his own script beforehand.

 A lot of the issues in CHIPS, however, come from the writing of the film.
 Dax Shepard has shown in the past that he’s talented (while also having an adorable relationship with his wife Kristen Bell), but his writing is clearly the main culprit behind CHIPS‘ failure both with critics and the box office.